wwivbbs/wwiv/README.md

 WWIV is compiled with the following compilers:

 - MS Visual C++ 2015 Community Edition.
-- GCC 4.9 on Linux
+- GCC 4.9 on Linux (Debian or Ubuntu preferred, but not required)

-You will need CMake 2.9 or later to build WWIV.
+You will need CMake 2.8 or later to build WWIV.